cloudnull/ansistack/README.md

 workloads that are able to bind to any hardware, attach to any network, and emulate most any architecture.

-> In a world where there are seemingly millions of over engineered cloud solutions, AnsiStack aims to be **NOT** that.
+In a world where there are seemingly millions of over engineered cloud and infrastructure solutions, AnsiStack aims to be, **NOT** that.

 ## Infrastructure vs Workflows